 Engineer salaries may also vary depending on the focus of the career.
 According to data from Data USA, the yearly income for common engineering jobs is $125, 284 for software developers, $116,006 for chemical engineers, $113,611 for aerospace engineers, $105,216 for miscellaneous engineers, including nuclear engineers, $98,013 for civil engineers, and $93,139 for those with mechanical engineering careers (Data USA, 2018).

 Source: Data USA

 Source: ASEEDesigned by

 “What type of engineer should I be?” is a familiar question for many high school graduates who aspire to pursue a career in engineering.
-As mentioned several times in this post, engineering is a broad field and has numerous career options.
+As mentioned several times in this post, degrees in engineering can lead to numerous career options.
 If you are at a crossroads with your engineering career decision, the following information will help you settle on the right career.

 Aerospace or aeronautical engineering is a branch of engineering that entails the study of the design, construction, and operations of aircraft.
 The branch has been broadened to cover the design, construction, and operations of all flying machines or simply, any vehicle that operates above the Earth’s surface.
 As such, it also includes astronautical engineering, a sub-branch that focuses on spacecraft.

 Based on the QS World University Ranking by subject, as of 2019, the following are the top universities to study aerospace engineering (Top University, 2020)

 The following are some of the possible careers for aerospace/astronautical engineering majors: